cn205000/IT-Portfolio/Active Directory/Azure-Domain-Setup/readme.md

 ## Step 1️⃣: Create a Resource Group

+> 📌 *Why?* A resource group allows you to keep all related Azure resources (VMs, networks, disks, etc.) organized and manageable within a single container.

 1. In the **Azure Portal**, go to **Resource Groups**.
 2. Click **+ Create** and name it Azure-DC-Setup.
 3. Choose the correct **region** (Make sure all resources match this region).